selfdriven-services/selfdriven-clinic/docs/index.md

 ### Why
 - Traditional Health Care facilities are under pressure.
-- With the arrival of *GAHI* as a society we have the opportunity to decentralise clinic functions.
+- With the arrival of *Generally Available Higher Intelligence* as a society we have the opportunity to decentralise clinic functions.

 ### Resources
 - [Roadmap](/roadmap/)